ohnotnow/mde/README.md

 ## Dependencies

-Two direct Swift Package Manager dependencies, plus their transitive ones.
-Xcode resolves them all on first open:
+Two direct Swift Package Manager dependencies, plus one transitive. `swift build` (which `build.sh` runs) resolves them all on the first build:

 - [swiftlang/swift-cmark](https://github.com/swiftlang/swift-cmark) — the cmark-gfm parser, used to convert Markdown to HTML
 - [migueldeicaza/SwiftTerm](https://github.com/migueldeicaza/SwiftTerm) — the embedded terminal that powers `⌘E` quick edits
 - [apple/swift-argument-parser](https://github.com/apple/swift-argument-parser) — pulled in transitively by swift-cmark

-Versions are pinned in `MDE/MDE.xcodeproj/project.xcworkspace/xcshareddata/swiftpm/Package.resolved`.
+Versions are pinned in `Package.resolved` at the repository root.

 ## Contributing

 This is a personal project I'm using to learn Swift and AppKit, so I'm not actively soliciting contributions.
 That said — if you spot something obviously wrong, or want to use the codebase as a starting point for your own viewer, fork away.
-To get a development environment going, follow the *Getting started* section above.
+To get a development environment going, follow the *Build from source* section above.
 There is no test target yet.

 ## Licence